jadu101/jadu101.github.io/content/Mobile/Fundamentals/b-Installing InsecureBankV2.md

 All of the steps could be found at [here](https://github.com/dineshshetty/Android-InsecureBankv2).

-Assuming you already got AVD installed, firt download all the requirements using Python2.7:
+Assuming you already got AVD installed, first download all the requirements using Python2.7:

 `C:\Python27\python.exe -m pip install -r requirements.txt`